GateNLP/domain-analysis-lists/README.md

 # domain-analysis-lists

-Documentation for the URL Domain Analysis service
+This repository contains the documentation for the URL Domain Analysis service.
+If you are a member of the GateNLP organization and you were expecting to find the code here, try the "-generator" repo instead.